drycc/workflow/src/quickstart/provider/aws/dns.md

 to applications that are deployed and managed by Drycc Workflow, as well as streaming TCP requests to the [Builder][].

-By describing the `drycc-router` service, you can see what hostname allocated by AWS for your Drycc Workflow cluster:
+By describing the nginx `Ingress` service, you can see what hostname allocated by AWS for your Drycc Workflow cluster:

 ```
-$ kubectl --namespace=drycc describe svc drycc-router | egrep LoadBalancer
+$ kubectl --namespace=ingress-nginx describe svc | egrep LoadBalancer
 Type:                   LoadBalancer
 LoadBalancer Ingress:   abce0d48217d311e69a470643b4d9062-2074277678.us-west-1.elb.amazonaws.com
 ```